Skip navigation

 If the buildup of fluid makes the heart function poorly, treatment may include:

 • Draining the fluid from the sac.
-This procedure, called pericardiocentesis, may be done using a needle, which is guided by ultrasound (echocardiography) in most cases.
+This procedure, called pericardiocentesis, is done using a needle, which is guided by ultrasound (echocardiography) in most cases.

 • Cutting a small hole (window) in the pericardium (subxiphoid pericardiotomy) to allow the infected fluid to drain into the abdominal cavity.
 This is done by a surgeon.